 2. Willingness to spend time taking your brief

-In our experience it takes at least an hour, and often much longer, to thoroughly get under the skin of an employer and the role they are seeking to fill.
+In our experience it takes at least an hour, and often much longer, to thoroughly get under the skin of a management consultancy employer and the consulting jobs they are seeking to fill.
 Taking time to understand the requirements of a client is one of the signs of a good recruiter.
 If the recruiter gives you 10 minutes and has a quick look at some job specs (or alternatively you only give them 10 minutes!) how can they understand what you’re looking for and how to sell your company to candidates?
-This is of course ideally face-to-face but a good and thorough telephone discussion can be nearly as good.

 3. Probing questions and honesty